 Exploring Payment Plans and Installment Agreements

-If you cannot afford to pay your tax debt in full, consider negotiating a payment plan or installment agreement with the IRS.
+If you cannot afford to pay a tax bill in full, consider negotiating a payment plan or installment agreement with the IRS.
+Paying through monthly installments can help reduce or stop levy pressure.
 These agreements allow you to pay off your debt in manageable amounts over time.

 To qualify for a payment plan, you may need to submit financial documentation demonstrating economic hardship.
-Engaging a tax professional can provide valuable guidance in tax planning and negotiating with the IRS.
+Establishing a payment arrangement typically pauses levy actions, and making partial payments can show good-faith effort to address the debt.
+Engaging a tax professional can provide valuable guidance in tax return preparation and planning and negotiating with the IRS.
 This can help you secure a partial levy release, allowing you to access some funds while resolving your outstanding tax issues.

 Eligibility for Levy Release

-To qualify for a levy release, you must demonstrate undue financial hardship or take significant steps to resolve your tax debt.
+To qualify for a levy release, you must show the levy creates immediate economic hardship or take significant steps to resolve your tax debt.
 The IRS assesses factors such as financial hardship, potential installment agreements, and offers in compromise when determining eligibility for a levy release.

 Applying for Currently Non-Collectible status is an option if paying the tax would result in severe financial strain.
 Other options that may be considered include installment agreements and offers in compromise.